jeffsp/matleap/README.md

   the motion controller driver is not installed.**

-* Motion controller has slow framerate:  **The driver will go into standby mode if no movement is detected for a long period of time.
-This will cause the framerate to slow down.**
+* Motion controller has slow framerate:  **The driver will go into standby mode if no movement is detected for a long period of time.**